What Is Anorexia? Symptoms, Causes, Health Risks & Treatment Options

 How does anorexia affect the body?

 Anorexia nervosa can affect nearly every organ system of the body.
-The most serious health risk of anorexia is the risk of premature death.
-The short- and long-term health risks associated with anorexia can be very serious and may require treatment from an experienced eating disorder professional.
+The most serious health risk is the risk of premature death.
+The short- and long-term health risks associated with anorexia and other eating disorders can be very serious and may require treatment from an experienced eating disorder professional.

 Anorexia nervosa is a very serious medical condition.
 If untreated, those who are suffering from this eating disorder may experience long-term health risks.
-Starting treatment right away for anorexia is essential in finding recovery and decreasing the odds of these associated health risks.
+Prompt treatment is essential to find recovery and reduce the odds of severe health complications.

 Osteoporosis

 Anorexia is associated with bone health issues.
 This can include osteopenia, fractures, osteoporosis, and more.
-The longer a person lives with anorexia, the more severe these problems will be.
-Additionally, some bone loss stemming from anorexia can be irreversible.1
+The longer a person lives with an eating disorder, the more severe these problems will be.
+Additionally, some bone loss stemming from anorexia can be irreversible.[1]

 Seizures

 Another serious long-term health risk associated with anorexia is seizures.
-These can occur in people with bulimia as well as those with anorexia.
-Loss of consciousness, incontinence, and muscle spasms can also occur.
-2
+These can occur in people with bulimia as well.
+Loss of consciousness, incontinence, and muscle spasms can also occur.[2]

 Anemia